hifi-finance/hifi-liquidator-js/README.md

 # Hifi Liquidator JS

-Hifi Liquidator JS is an open-source liquidation bot for the Hifi Finance protocol.
+Hifi Liquidator JS is an open-source liquidation service for the Hifi Finance protocol.
 It detects and liquidates bad debt, ensuring the solvency and stability of the Hifi protocol.
-This bot can be run by anyone, and profits generated from liquidations will be sent to the wallet specified in the configuration.
+This service can be run by anyone, and profits generated from liquidations will be sent to the wallet specified in the configuration.

 ## Introduction

-The bot monitors accounts for underwater vaults (where the debt is greater than the collateral) and liquidates them.
+The service monitors accounts for underwater vaults (where the debt is greater than the collateral) and liquidates them.
 It also handles liquidation of mature hTokens (hTokens that have reached their maturity date).
-The bot is written in TypeScript and can be run using Docker, Docker Compose, or Yarn.
+The service is written in TypeScript and can be run using Docker, Docker Compose, or Yarn.

 ## Getting Started